All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 At work lunches: Order something simple from the menu.
 A salad with grilled protein or a soup-and-protein combo works well.
 If everyone else is having multi-course meals, nurse yours slowly with conversation.

 At office parties: Hold a drink or a small plate.
-Having something in your hand signals participation even if you are not eating much.
+Having something in your hand signals participation even if you aren't eating much.
 Take a small portion of one or two things and make it last.

 At catered meetings: If pizza or sandwiches are the only option, take the smallest portion and eat what you can.
 No one monitors how much you eat at a meeting.
 Focus on the meeting content.